 From the very beginnings of the parish, a consistent theme in its mission, programming and ministry has been to be a witness and change agent to the issues most affecting its membership.
 Our history records early support of soldiers during times of war, a committee for the unemployed, and support of Episcopal City Mission.
 Our Black Madonna stained glass window was dedicated in 1885 in memory of Sara Otis Ernst, a staunch abolitionist, and in 2002 our basement served as the office location for the production of a documentary on a prominent Rhode Island slave trading family.
 More recently we have partnered with local organizations and worked on our own to host and participate in trainings, documentary screenings and productions on issues ranging from the prison system, anti-racism, gun safety and implicit bias.
 We are committed to supporting the Louis D. Brown Peace Institute, particularly through their annual Walk For Peace.
 In the last decade the parish took actions to support public policy changes for the LGBTQ+ community through organizations such as Freedom Massachusetts, Bread for the World, the Greater Boston Interfaith Organization and the Religious Coalition for the Freedom to Marry.

 A commitment to music and the arts

 Evident from the beautiful artwork in our Gothic Revival building – including Tiffany, MacDonald and LaFarge stained glass and two George Willoughby Maynard murals – and our historic Hook organ, early parish committees valued music and the arts highly.
 The sanctuary also has superb acoustics and provides a marvelous space for musical performances.
 St. John’s opens its doors to a wide range of musicians, both for rehearsals and concerts.
-JP Concerts offers a regular performance series at St. John’s, with concerts on many Saturdays.
-A Far Cry, the acclaimed conductorless chamber orchestra based in Jamaica Plain, calls St. John’s its musical home.
+JP Concerts offers a regular performance series at St. John’s, bringing musicians from around the world for shows.
+A Far Cry, the Grammy award winning chamber orchestra based in Jamaica Plain, calls St. John’s its musical home.
 We are also the base for Open Theatre Project, a company formed to transform lives and build thriving communities through high-quality theatrical experiences which allow the expression of diverse ideas to traditional and non-traditional audiences.
 In addition, the Mighty St. John’s Choir has been a vital and accomplished ministry from the parish’s beginnings through present day.
 We host concerts and open to the public rehearsals for groups such as Sacred Harp who welcomes individuals to come together for singing as well as a monthly chamber music meet-up.